carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 exercises: 5
 questions:
 - "Why should I use a package and environment management system as part of my research workflow?"
+- "Why Conda and not pip+virtualenv or Pipenv?"
 - "What is Conda?"
-- "Why Conda and not pip (or something else)?"
 objectives:
 - "Explain why you should use Conda as part of your research workflow?"
 - "Install Conda for your OS."